 Import BCCPs

-Basic Core Component Properties (BCCPs) are in Fields.xsd and Meta.xsd.
-BCCPs are xsd:element in those files that are eventually traced down to xsd:simpleContent through the type xsd:extension chain (or xsd:restriction, although I think xsd:restriction is not used at all) (note that all xsd:element in the Fields.xsd are BCCPs; however, not all xsd:element in the Meta.xsd are BCCPs so it is necessary to trace down to whether the xsd:element has a simple content or conversely does not have a complex content).
-Simple content means a complex type with simple content or simply a simple type.
+A BCCP is xsd:element that uses a type, which is eventually traced down to an xsd:simpleType or an xsd:complexType that uses xsd:simpleContent through the type xsd:extension chain (or xsd:restriction, although I think xsd:restriction is not used at all) or .
+Although most BCCPS are in Fields.xsd and Meta.xsd, we need to prune through other schemas including the Components.xsd and others in following folders - Model/BODs, Model/Nouns, Model/Platform/2_1/BODs, Model/Platform/2_1/Nouns.

 Assuming the target xsd:element is a BCCP, the xsd:element/@type shall be a BDT that has already been imported.
 If it cannot be found the system should throw an error that indicates something is wrong either in the import logic or its implementation.
 To find an imported BDT, we can use a GUID of the type (or name, but it is easier to use the GUID).